 Country Context

-Lao PDR has the unenviable title of being the most heavily bombed country per capita in history.
-From 1964 to 1973, over two million tonnes of ordnance were dropped on Lao PDR in 580,000 bombing missions – the equivalent of one planeload of bombs every eight minutes, 24 hours a day, for nine years.
-Up to 30 per cent of bombs dropped in Lao PDR failed to detonate on impact, leaving an estimated 80 million unexploded cluster submunitions scattered across the landscape.
+Lao PDR holds the unfortunate distinction of being the most heavily bombed country per capita in history.
+Between 1964 to 1973, over two million tonnes of ordnance were dropped during 580,000 bombing missions – equivalent to one planeload of bombs every eight minutes, 24 hours a day, for nine years.

-While Lao PDR does not yet have a reliable estimate of the extent of cluster munition and UXO contamination on its territory, the level of contamination is classed as ‘massive’.
-Cluster munition contamination is among the highest in the world when measured against the population, and extensive contamination poses a risk to the livelihoods, socio-economic development and quality of life of those living in affected communities.
+While a reliable estimate of cluster munition and other explosive ordnance (EO) contamination in Lao PDR is not available yet, the level of contamination is classed as ‘massive’.
+Cluster munition contamination is among the highest in the world when measured against the population, posing significant risks to livelihoods, socio- economic development, and quality of life in affected communities.

 Country Programme